 People are more excited than ever about active transportation.
 And for good reason; it’s an efficient, affordable, safe, climate-friendly way to get around.
 It’s pretty good for you, too!

 Active transportation refers to various modes of self-propelled movement – from walking to wheelchair rolling, to skateboarding, scootering, and cycling – to get people to local destinations.
-Many people combine these modes with public transit to increase their range of motion, relying less on personal motor vehicles.
+Many people combine these modes with public transit to increase their range of travel, relying less on personal motor vehicles.

 This shift towards active transportation is something we at the ministry are taking seriously.
 In fact, as part of BC’s active transportation strategy, Move.
 Commute.
-Connect., we’re aiming to double the percentage of trips taken by active transportation by 2030.
+Connect, we’re aiming to double the percentage of trips taken by active transportation by 2030.

 So, what are we doing to reach this goal?
 Let’s review some of the ways.

 There are many different ways we contribute funding for active transportation in BC.

 As mentioned above, we incorporate active transportation facilities into new capital projects.
 We also contribute various grants.

 The Active Transportation Infrastructure Grant Program offers two options for Indigenous governments and local governments, including municipalities, regional districts and Islands Trust.

 - The Active Transportation Network Planning Grant helps communities develop active transportation network plans to support active transportation for all ages and abilities.

 Thank you @TranBC for the $50,000 Active Transportation Network Planning grant!
 We look forward to planning how we can make active transportation more inviting for Sidney’s community members and visitors. pic.twitter.com/lZhC8q5hx1